 - Mental health

 - Complementary and integrative medicine

 - Educational research to improve the training of physicians

 The department is committed to conducting research in collaboration with the communities it serves, particularly those that suffer from disparities of health, related to low income and race/ethnic minority status.
-The Department of Family Medicine and Community Health (FMCH) hopes that by engaging the community, its research can directly transform the care for these populations and will have sustainable long–term benefits.
-FMCH engages its community through the Mixed Methods Research Lab (MMRL).
+We hope that by engaging the community, our research can directly transform the care for these populations and will have sustainable long-term benefits.
+We engage our community through the Mixed Methods Research Lab (MMRL).

 - To be a nationally recognized leader in family medicine and primary care research, in areas such as aging, bioethics, depression, literacy and health, maternal and child health, integrative medicine, and the social determinants of health.

 - To foster the development of Family Medicine clinician-investigators through mentoring by other investigators, collaborating within and outside the department, and continuing development and promotion of all faculty in rank and tenure appointments within the university.